fujita-y/digamma/README.md

 Digamma implements mostly concurrent garbage collector that achieves a remarkably short GC pause time, implements separate compilation thread to incrementally generate native code in background, implements on the fly FFI with LLVM.

-Digamma is derived from Ypsilon ([fujita-y/ypsilon](https://github.com/fujita-y/ypsilon)).
 Digamma is an experimental work and may change its design significantly.

 See [LICENSE](https://github.com/fujita-y/digamma/blob/master/LICENSE) file for terms and conditions of use.